Office-Based Opioid Treatment

 Early in your recovery, you will have weekly appointments with your provider to make any needed adjustments to your treatment plan.
 As your health and confidence improves, your appointments are likely to decrease in frequency.

-Your recovery journey can start TODAY by calling the clinic at (360) 452-7891 and asking to speak with our Medication Treatment Program Coordinator.
+Your recovery journey can start TODAY by calling the clinic at (360) 452-7891 ext.
+2854 and asking to speak with someone about office-based opioid treatment.